AAlab1819/ProjectTeam02-A/README.md

 ```
 Meanwhile in this part, we will cheeck the `breakPoint`, if it is at the end of the sequence, check the previous number of the array.
 If the breakPoint is not at the end, that find the cutting price at that point directly. <br>

+### Greedy Approach
+The greedy solution is first to input all the sequence given while checking if it is an odd number or an even number using a counter.
+Here, we can found out if the counter is 0 then at that point it has equal odd and even numbers.
+After we got at which point it is equal, we store that point to an array (here it is called breakPoint). <br>
+Then, we check for each point what is the cutting price and store it to an array (here it is called `cutPrice`). <br>
+Then we sort the `cutPrice` vector in increasing order. <br>
+If the break point is at the end of the sequence then it is not stored to the array. <br>
+We loop the `cutPrice` array and substract our current bitcoins with the cutting price while it is positive.
+Where, each cut will add an answer for the end.
+If, when we subtract our current bitcoins with the cutting price but we get a negative number, then we stop it there.
+Overall complexity is O(*n log n*), because using STL sort has a complexity of *n log n*, and the traversal only takes O(*n*) time. <br>

+Snippet of code <br>

 ```c++
 sort(cutPrice.begin(), cutPrice.end());
     for(int i=0; i<cutPrice.size(); i++) {